dscountergo/Azure-Line-Controller/README.md

 #### Testing & Monitoring

 - You can use any OPC UA client to connect to the simulator at `opc.tcp://localhost:4840/` and browse node values.
-- All telemetry and state changes will be reflected in the Line-Controller system and visible in the management console and logger.
+- All telemetry and state changes will be reflected in the LineAgent-Azure system and visible in the management console and logger.

 ## Code Snippets